coast-framework/coast/docs/Upgrading.md

 * [Views](#user-content-views)
 * [Environment](#user-content-environment)

 The **theta** release contains a number of bug fixes and API improvements to keep the code base simple.
-Breaking changes were kept to a minimum, however, they could not be eliminated entirely.

 ## Getting Started